 Use web map bookmarks

 To use a web map bookmark, the web map being used within the project must have bookmarks saved to it.
-Bookmarks can be saved to web maps when they are created in Map Viewer in Portal for ArcGIS or within ArcGIS Pro.
-To use a web map bookmark in an Excalibur Project, complete the following steps:
+Bookmarks can be saved to web maps when they are created in Map Viewer in Portal for ArcGIS, ArcGIS Online, or ArcGIS Pro.
+To use a web map bookmark in an Excalibur project, complete the following steps:

-2. In the Web Map tab, click Change web map.
+- On the Web Map tab, click Browse Web Maps.

-To edit or delete a web map bookmark, this must be done within the web map in Map Viewer in Portal for ArcGIS or in ArcGIS Pro.
+To edit or delete a web map bookmark, this must be done within the web map in Map Viewer in Portal for ArcGIS, or ArcGIS Online, or ArcGIS Pro.

 View project instructions